-The DASH diet is a lifelong approach to healthy eating that's designed to help treat or prevent high blood pressure (hypertension).
+The DASH diet is an approach to healthy eating that's designed to help treat or prevent high blood pressure (hypertension).
 The DASH diet encourages you to reduce the sodium in your diet and to eat a variety of foods rich in nutrients that help lower blood pressure and offer numerous other health benefits.
 DASH stands for Dietary Approaches to Stop Hypertension.

 Sticking to the DASH diet starts with the food you buy.
 Before you go grocery shopping: